cadms/resfinder/README.md

   -t THRESHOLD, --threshold THRESHOLD
                         Blast threshold for identity
                         default minimum 0.9
-  -matrix, --matrix
+  -ao ACQ_OVERLAP --acq_overlap ACQ_OVERLAP
+                        Genes are allowed to overlap this number of nucleotides (30) -matrix, --matrix
                         If used, gives the counts all all called bases at each position in each mapped template.
 Columns are: reference base, A count, C count, G count, T count, N count, - count.
+  -x --extended_output
+                        If used, give extented output with allignment files, "template and query hits in fasta and a tab "seperated file with gene profile results -q --quiet
 ```

 ### Web-server